 How we are governed

-Trustees serve for a term of three years and may be appointed to serve for one further term.
-Appointment of the seven ‘member’ Trustees is by election at the September Members’ meeting.
+Trustees serve for a term of three years, and may be appointed to serve for one further term.
+Appointment of the seven ‘member’ Trustees is by election at the Autumn members’ meeting.
 The three ‘non-member’ Trustees are selected through a process of advertising and interviews by the Trustees.
 The Chair and officers are appointed by the Trustees from among their number.

-They include at least one Trustee.
+Our supporting committees include at least one Trustee.
 Each committee has its own Terms of Reference and any reports are presented at the full Board meetings.
 Other support groups are set up as needed to assist and inform the staff team.